Cities / Riyadh / Aldenham Prep Riyadh

 - The school opened in 2022 and the review pool is small but already polarised.

-- Most parent voices on the International Schools Database are strongly positive: one parent wrote "our family loves the school, we feel valued and respected as parents", and another said "my daughter joined Aldenham School recently, and she goes to school happily every day".
+- Most parent voices are strongly positive: one parent wrote "our family loves the school, we feel valued and respected as parents", and another said "my daughter joined Aldenham School recently, and she goes to school happily every day".

 - A detailed July 2025 1-star review pushes hard the other way.
 The parent wrote "this place is run as a business not as an academic institution", citing secondary pupils being treated as primary, no fixed curriculum and exam material handed out three weeks before testing despite two months' notice.